CtrlValCanc/X88-pro-10-unbrick-linux/README.md

-# X88-pro-10-unbrick
+# X88-pro-10-unbrick-linux-armbian

-### My guide to unbrick X88 pro 10 through mask mode
+### My guide to unbrick X88 pro 10 with Linux (armbian) installed through mask mode

 ---

 Using Multitool I converted this Android box to a Linux box, but sometimes things do not go as we want.
 I had to reinstall Linux various time, and not all the flash were successful.
-I googled and find the information I needed, but they are scattered, so I thought I could write a guide to have it all together.
+I googled and find the information I needed, but they are scattered, so I thought I could write a guide.

 #### What do you need?